 TEAMMATES UNITE WITH A COMMON VISION

 On January 2, 1981, a small jump while dirt-biking in the California desert would send Mike Nyeholt hurdling through the air over his handlebars and landing on his head with a shocking prognosis: paralysis from the chest down.
-A former competitive swimmer and 3-time NCAA swimming national champion,
+A former competitive swimmer and 3-time NCAA swimming national champion, Mike was determined to prove the doctors wrong that he would never walk again.

 DEFINING TEAMWORK AND A SENSE OF PURPOSE BEYOND THE POOL